Lasting Legacy of Michael Phelps: A Look at the Influence on History

 A closer look at the lasting mark left by Michael Phelps—a timeline of influence.

-1980: Eric Heiden's Record
+1980: Eric Heiden's Olympic Record

-1992: Vitaly Scherbo's Record
+1992: Vitaly Scherbo's Olympic Record

 In the 1992 Summer Games, Vitaly Scherbo equaled the record for individual gold medals at a single Games.

-2001: Ian Thorpe's Record
+2001: Ian Thorpe's record

 In 2001, Ian Thorpe set a record of six gold medals at the World Championships.

-2005: Ian Crocker's Record
+2005: Ian Crocker's record

-In 2005, Ian Crocker set a world-record time of 50.40 seconds in the 100-meter butterfly.
+In 2005, Ian Crocker set a world-record time of 50.40 seconds.

-2008: Establishment of Michael Phelps Foundation
+2008: Established the Michael Phelps Foundation

-2010: Development of the "im" Program
+2010: Launched "im" Program

-2012: 2012 Olympics - Final Event and Award
+2012: Final Olympic Event and Recognition